Heraclius: Byzantine counter-offensive and resurgence

-Byzantine–Arab Wars
+Byzantine–Arab wars

 By 630, the Arabs had unified all the tribes of the Hijaz, previously too divided to pose a serious military challenge to the Byzantines or the Persians.
 They composed one of the most powerful states in the region.
 The first conflict between the Byzantines and the Arabs was the Battle of Mu'tah in September 629.
-A small Arabs skirmishing force attacked the province of Arabia in response to the Arabs ambassador's death at the hands of the Ghassanid Roman governor, but were repulsed.
+A small Arabs skirmishing force attacked the province of Arabia in response to the Arab ambassador's death at the hands of the Ghassanid Roman governor, but were repulsed.
 Since the engagement was a Byzantine victory, there was no apparent reason to make changes to the military organization of the region.
 The Roman military wasn't accustomed to fighting Arab armies at scale, much like the Islamic forces of Hijaz who had no prior experience in their engagements against the Romans.
 Even the Strategicon of Maurice, a manual of war praised for the variety of enemies it covers, does not mention warfare against Arabs at any length.
 The religious zeal of the Arab army, which was a recent development following the rise of Islam, ultimately contributed to the latter's success in its campaigns against the Romans.

 The following year, the Arabs launched an offensive into the Arabah south of Lake Tiberias, taking al-Karak.
 Other raids penetrated into the Negev, reaching as far as Gaza.
 The Battle of Yarmouk in 636 resulted in a crushing defeat for the larger Byzantine army; within three years, the Levant had been lost again.
 Heraclius died of an illness on 11 February 641; and most of Egypt had fallen by that time as well.

 Legacy

-Looking back at the reign of Heraclius, scholars have credited him with many accomplishments.
-He enlarged the Empire, and his reorganization of the government and military were great successes.
-His attempts at religious harmony failed, but he succeeded in returning the True Cross, one of the holiest Christian relics, to Jerusalem.